Sex Is Part Of Skin Care, According To This Derm & Psychiatrist

 What's happening with your skin is deeply connected with what’s happening in your life overall.
 For example, stress and sleepless nights can have a negative impact on your delicate skin, resulting in dullness, fine lines, and sensitivity.
 On the flip side, taking time for yourself and practicing mindfulness can bring a vibrancy and life back to your complexion.

 "I always sit with a patient—I think it invites people to open up to talk more and sends a message that I'm not in a rush.
 And then I ask open-ended questions: How they're sleeping, how their relationships are, and what's going on with their sex life," she says.
 "I think it may seem weird to people.
 Sometimes people will say, 'Oh I'm actually just here for this skin thing,' but it's all connected...
 Sex is good for your skin and reduces stress.
 There's really good data on this."

 She's not wrong!
 There are several benefits to having a robust sex life (be it with a partner or via solo sex).
 Just to name a few:

 - Reduces stress.
-Orgasms release oxytocin, which lowers stress levels.
-Less cortisol leads to less breakdown of collagen and elastin, leading to fewer wrinkles.
+Orgasms release oxytocin2, which lowers stress levels.
+Less cortisol leads to less breakdown of collagen and elastin3, leading to fewer wrinkles.
 One study on over 3,000 men and women even found those who had sex three times a week appeared seven to 12 years younger than their actual age.